ottipc/petitcode/content/pages/index/index.en.md

-Considering that the back-end developer is responsible for building the architecture and internal design of the website, a back-end developer needs to know much more about website architecture.
-Petitcode’s collective of senior freelancers has **only experienced back end developers** to offer.
+Considering that the back-end developer is responsible for building the architecture and internal design of the website, a back-end developer needs to know much more about website architecture. petitcode’s collective of senior freelancers has **only experienced back end developers** to offer.
 If you are not sure which tools and platforms best suit